 Dual Function Power Button allows two distinct OFF modes.
-In Sleep mode, a PC powers down but not off.
-In Soft-Off, a PC shuts down but requires a reboot to "awaken" it.

-"Soft-Off By PWR-BTTN" in the Power Management Setup allows you to select the method of powering off your system.
+If you accidentally pushed the power button, it enters the Suspend mode and if released in less than 4 sec., the system returns to normal.
+The purpose of this function is to prevent the system from powering off in case you accidentally "hit" or pushed the power button.
+"Soft-Off By PWR-BTTN" in the Power Management Setup (Chapter 2) allows you to select the method of powering off your system.